kubernetes-retired/contrib/statefulsets/zookeeper/README.md

 |ZK_MAX_SESSION_TIMEOUT|integer|20 * ZK_TICK_TIME|The maximum session timeout that the ensemble will allows a client to request.|

 ####Data Retention Configuration
 **ZooKeeper does not, by default, purge old transactions logs or snapshots.
-No, never.
-Yes, this can cause the disk to become full.** If you have backup procedures and retention policies that rely on external systems, the snapshots can be retrieved manually from the /var/lib/zookeeper/data directory, and the logs can be retrieved manually from the /var/lib/zookeeper/log directory.
+This can cause the disk to become full.** If you have backup procedures and retention policies that rely on external systems, the snapshots can be retrieved manually from the /var/lib/zookeeper/data directory, and the logs can be retrieved manually from the /var/lib/zookeeper/log directory.
 These will be stored on the persistent volume.
 The zkCleanup.sh script can be used to manually purge outdated logs and snapshots.

-If you do not have a existing retention policy and backup procedure, and if you are comfortable with an automatic procedure, you can use the environment variables below to enable and configure automatic data purge policies.
+If you do not have an existing retention policy and backup procedure, and if you are comfortable with an automatic procedure, you can use the environment variables below to enable and configure automatic data purge policies.